-Often, we receive phone calls “What is low profile or freeboard for rowing docks?”
+We often receive phone calls asking, “What is low profile or freeboard for rowing docks?”

-Those not familiar with rowing, sailing or other aquatic sports often ask, what is a low profile dock or what is freeboard?
+Those not familiar with rowing, sailing, and other aquatic sports, often ask, “What is a low profile dock?” or “What is freeboard?”
 This is a very important quality of an aluminum floating dock for rowing centers and a vital consideration when designing a rowing center.

 Imagine boarding or exiting a boat or a boat’s cockpit.
-The larger the height differential between the rowing dock and the boat the more difficult it is to get in or out of a boat.
-Factor in a poorly designed floating dock that is unstable as well as a boat floating on choppy water.
-Moving from the dock to boat becomes increasingly difficult especially when the rower is squeezing into a narrow racing shell with other rowers also moving about.
+The larger the height differential between the rowing dock and the boat, the more difficult it is to get in and out of a boat.
+Factor in a poorly-designed floating dock that is unstable, as well as a boat floating on choppy water.
+Moving from dock to boat becomes increasingly difficult, especially when the rower is squeezing into a narrow racing shell with other rowers also moving about.
 Rowing is best enjoyed without falling in!

-To assist rowers entering and exiting the boat or racing shell having a dock that is relatively even or level with the boat is the best.
+To assist rowers entering and exiting the boat or racing shell, having a dock that is relatively even or level with the boat is the best situation.

-Having a low profile dock with 5 inch freeboard is imperative to the safety of all athletes, including adaptive rowers and paddlers on ADA or accessible rowing docks.
+Having a low-profile dock with 5-inch freeboard is imperative to the safety of all athletes, including adaptive rowers and paddlers on ADA and accessible rowing docks.

-To learn about BoardSafe’s proprietary, industry leading rowing dock design and 5″ freeboard, then call the rowing center manufacturing experts at 610-899-0286.
+To learn about BoardSafe’s proprietary, industry-leading rowing dock design and 5″ freeboard, call the rowing center manufacturing experts at 610-899-0286.

 Board Safe manufactures aluminum floating docks, piers, and gangways.
-They have designed and manufactured numerous specialty projects like rowing centers and ADA docks and boat launches.
-For more information on your rowing center project, marina, commercial or residential docks, call 610-899-0286 or visit https://boardsafedocks.com/.
+They have designed and manufactured numerous specialty projects, like rowing centers and ADA docks and boat launches.
+For more information on your rowing center project, marina, commercial or residential docks, call 610-899-0286 or visit boardsafedocks.com.